nefeygt/information-security-course/h1-should-tero-wear-a-helmet.md

 ### Technical Words Learned:
-Four questions (what are we working on, what can go wrong, what are we going to do about it, did we do a good job), Threat Modeling Manifesto, sketching, data flow diagrams, risk management.
+Four questions (what are we working on, what can go wrong, what are we going to do about it, did we do a good job), Threat Modeling Manifesto, sketching, data flow diagrams, risk management, TOE (Target of Evaluation), system modeling, threat identification, STRIDE.